 Like many families, one our favorite Christmas traditions was telling the nativity story by each family member, once they were old enough, acting in one of the various parts of the story.
 I was usually the donkey (for more reasons than being the dad – I fit the part!) that Mary rode to Bethlehem.
 Our only daughter, Michelle, was always Mary.
-Whoever was the new born child was baby Jesus and Michael our oldest, was normally Joseph.
+Whoever was the newest born child being baby Jesus and Michael our oldest, was normally Joseph.
 As our family grew or when we had visitors join us for Christmas, we were able to add the shepherds, the inn keeper, the wise men, and various animals.
 This was always one of the most memorable times during the Christmas season and our children loved participating in the story.
-Now that our children are grown and have children of their own, they are continuing the tradition of having their own nativity stories with their children playing various roles.

 In addition to these basic roles in the nativity story, there are many other participants including Zacharias and Elizabeth, Simeon and Anna in the temple, the Angel Gabriel, King Herod, and many others.
 The nativity story also includes all that parts of the ministry of Jesus including, the disciples who followed Jesus, those who were curious, those who hated him, those who believed his testimony, those who were healed or forgiven, the Roman soldiers, those who betrayed him, and so many others.